Basis Scaling and Double Pruning for Efficient Inference in Network-Based Transfer Learning: Related Work

 \section{Related Work}

-\textbf{Channel/Filter Pruning.} Network pruning can be achieved by pruning individual weights or entire channels/filters.
-Although pruning individual weights can achieve high compression ratios because of the flexibility \cite{Conference:Han:NIPS2015:Learning,Conference:Liu:CVPR2015:Sparse}, as discussed in \cite{Conference:Wen:NIPS2016:Learning}, the practical speedup can be limited given the irregular weight sparsity unless specialized software or hardware are utilized.
-In contrast, channel pruning utilizes the structured sparsity \cite{Conference:He:ICCV2017,Conference:Li:ICLR2017:Pruning,Conference:Lin:CVPR2020,Conference:Liu:ICCV2017,Conference:Luo:ICCV2017, Conference:Molchanov:CVPR2019,Conference:Molchanov:ICLR2017:Pruning,Conference:Wen:NIPS2016:Learning,Conference:Ye:ICLR2018:Rethinking}.
-Although channel pruning is less flexible than weight-level pruning, the dense matrix structures are maintained after pruning and significant practical speedup can be achieved with off-the-shelf libraries.
+\textbf{Channel/Filter Pruning.} Network pruning can be achieved by pruning channels/filters based on the structured sparsity.
 In \cite{Conference:Li:ICLR2017:Pruning}, the L1 norm of each filter was computed as its relative importance within a convolutional layer, and filters with smaller L1 norms were pruned.
 In \cite{Conference:He:ICCV2017,Conference:Luo:ICCV2017}, the channels were pruned while minimizing the reconstruction error between the original and modified feature maps in each layer.
 In \cite{Conference:Liu:ICCV2017,Conference:Ye:ICLR2018:Rethinking}, the scaling factors in the batch normalization (BN) layers were used for channel pruning.
-While only backpropagation was used in \cite{Conference:Liu:ICCV2017}, the framework in \cite{Conference:Ye:ICLR2018:Rethinking} utilized an additional optimizer to update the scaling factor during training.
 In \cite{Conference:Molchanov:CVPR2019}, the importance of a parameter was quantified by the error induced by removing it.
 Using Taylor expansions to approximate such errors with the gradients of the minibatches, less important filters were pruned.
+In \cite{Conference:Wang:CVPR2021:convolutional}, by building a graph with each vertex as a filter and the edges defined with the distances between filter weights, the structural redundancy can be quantified for pruning.